Call

 STD/STI Testing

 Get tested today!
-After a short consultation at our Medical Site, Care Net Pregnancy Center provides vouchers to be redeemed at the McLennan County Healthy Department to provide testing and treatment for STD/STIs.
+After a short consultation at our Medical Site, Care Net Pregnancy Center provides vouchers to be redeemed at the McLennan County Healthy Department to provide testing and treatment for STDs/STIs.

 All results are confidential.
 Call (254) 772-6175 to schedule an appointment to receive a voucher.
 Vouchers are available to women and men.
-You deserve to get the clarity to move forward in life and with your pregnancy.
+You deserve clarity to move forward in life and with your pregnancy.

 Contact us today to learn more.
 You are not alone!